John Burke (author): Biography

 Several other tie-ins appeared under the names of Martin Sands and Robert Miall, including Maroc 7 (1967), The Best House in London (1969), two Jason King thrillers in 1972, and also UFO and its sequel UFO 2 (1970/1971).

 Burke also wrote the source story for the 1967 cult horror film The Sorcerers.
 The screenplay has now been published in a limited edition of 500 copies.
 Burke also contributed to the TV series Late Night Horror (BBC, 1968), Tales of Unease (LWT, 1970) and The Frighteners (LWT, 1972).

 Among Burke's later novels were a series featuring the Victorian psychic investigator and occult detective Dr Alex Caspian (a stage magician by day, assisted by his wife, Bronwen), and a further three Victorian Gothic suspense novels (by "Harriet Esmond") written in collaboration with his wife Jean.
 These were always carefully researched, and explored the regions described in these stories.

 He edited a trilogy of books under the "Unease" banner: Tales of Unease (1966), More Tales of Unease (1969) and New Tales of Unease (1976).
 Several ghost and horror stories appeared in the Pan "Ghost Book" series, the Pan Book of Horror Stories, New Terrors, The Mammoth Book of Best New Horror and his short stories were collected in the Ash Tree Press volume We've Been Waiting For You (2000), which included his most celebrated story, "And Cannot Come Again".

 He wrote two original short stories that were subsequently published in Johnny Mains's tribute book Back From The Dead: The Legacy of the Pan Book of Horror Stories (2010), was interviewed at length about his tie-in career for Bedabbled! magazine (2011) and was in talks to publish a novel that began life in the 1950s and was rejuvenated in early 2011.
 Robert Hale also published five novels in the last decade: Stalking Widow (2000), The Second Strain (2002), Wrong Turnings (2004), Hang Time (2007) and The Merciless Dead (2008).

-Burke also wrote over twenty non-fiction titles, including several travel books for Batsford: Suffolk (1971), Sussex (1974), English Villages (1975), Czechoslovakia (1976) and The English Inn (1981).
+Burke also wrote over twenty non-fiction titles, including several travel books for Batsford: Suffolk (1971), Sussex (1974), English Villages (1975), Czechoslovakia (1976), Look Back on England (1980) and The English Inn (1981).

 In 1985 he reached the semi-finals in TV's Mastermind; his wife Jean also reached the semi-finals two years later.